 According to the PPI Benefit Solutions 2015 Nonprofit Employee Benefits Survey, the most prevalent benefits among surveyed nonprofits are group medical, group dental, and employer-paid life insurance, each of which are offered by more than 90% of participants.
 Other popular benefit offerings include tax advantaged healthcare accounts (HSAs, HRAs, FSAs, etc.), group vision, and supplemental coverage.

-A new data report by Zane Benefits also shows adoption by smaller nonprofits of employer-funded individual health insurance.
+A data report also shows adoption by smaller nonprofits of employer-funded individual health insurance.
 According to the report, nonprofits represent 11 percent of all employers using Zane Benefits’ healthcare reimbursement software.
 For nonprofits looking for an alternative to group medical benefits, a reimbursement approach can yield cost savings for the nonprofits and employees.

 10. Provide Different Benefits for Different Employees